s1gnalCha0s/s1gnalCha0s.github.io/_posts/2018-03-08-Stored-XSS-and-SSRF-Google.markdown

 </table>
 {% endhighlight %}

-Uploading this dataset would return return the response of the HTTP/FTP request in the resulting error condition responses. eg.,
+Uploading this dataset would return the response of the HTTP/FTP request in the resulting error condition responses. eg.,

 ![Image](/assets/dspl/ftp-tcp22.png)
 In this example it shows the local SSH banner response which is a service that is not publically accessible.